Person enters credit card information on laptop.

 Key Takeaways

-The credit card ZIP code is the five-digit ZIP code attached to your credit card billing address.
-If you're using a personal credit card registered to your home address, the code is usually your own residential ZIP code.
-For business credit cards registered to a business address, the card ZIP code is typically the same as the business location or office address.
+A credit card zip code is the five-digit zip code attached to your credit card billing address.
+If you're using a personal credit card registered to your home address, the code is usually your own residential zip code.
+For business credit cards registered to a business address, the card zip code is typically the same as the business location or office address.

-Is the credit card zip code the billing address or the mailing address?
+Is my credit card zip code the billing address or the mailing address?

-The credit card ZIP code is usually the billing address ZIP code.
+The credit card zip code is usually the same as the billing address zip code.
 This is often the same as your residential address, and it’s typically the address that you used to apply for the credit card.
-Suppose you receive mail at a different address than where you live, you’ve recently moved, or you’re temporarily living elsewhere.
-In that case, your mailing address may differ from your billing address.
+If you receive mail at a different address than where you live, you’ve recently moved, or you’re temporarily living elsewhere, your mailing address may differ from your billing address.
 After moving, it’s generally a good idea to inform your credit card company of the change in address.

 Can you use a PO box for a credit card?

 When you apply for a credit card, your card issuer might require a valid residential address (not a PO box) to process your application.
-However, you could add a separate mailing address so the credit card company can send you bills or other documents.
-The mailing address could be a PO box, but your billing address should be your residential address.
-Your credit card ZIP code stays the same as your billing ZIP code.
+However, you can add a separate mailing address so the credit card company can send you bills or other documents.
+The mailing address could be a PO box, but your billing address should still be your residential address.
+Your credit card zip code stays the same as your billing zip code.

-The ZIP code associated with your credit card billing address allows merchants to verify your identity as a cardmember if you use a credit card to make a payment.
-The credit card ZIP code acts as a personal identification number, like those associated with debit cards, to provide additional security for transactions.
+The zip code associated with your credit card billing address allows merchants to verify your identity as a cardmember if you use a credit card to make a payment.
+The credit card zip code acts as a personal identification number, like those associated with a debit card to provide additional security for transactions.
 If the zip code entered is incorrect, you might not be able to complete your credit card transaction.

 Online transactions